ekmixon/orca-securechange/README.md

 ### Installation

-* Upload the package setup_orca_ps_scripts-x.y.z.run to the SecureChange machine
+* Upload the package setup_orca_ps_scripts-x.y.z.run to the SecureChange machine.
-* Start the installation: sh setup_orca_ps_scripts-x.y.z.run
+* Start the installation: sh setup_orca_ps_scripts-x.y.z.run.
-    * Enter a valid username and password for both SecureChange and SecureTrack
+    * Enter a valid username and password for both SecureChange and SecureTrack.
-    * For Orca authentication enter username="orca" and password="Bearer Orca-Token"
+    * For Orca authentication enter username="orca" and password="Bearer Orca-Token".
-* Login to SecureChange through the web UI and open the SecureChange API under the Settings tab
+* Login to SecureChange through the web UI and open the SecureChange API under the Settings tab.
-    * Click on the Add script button
+    * Click on the Add script button.
-    * Give a name to the new script
+    * Give a name to the new script.
-    * In the "Full path" field enter the following path: /usr/local/orca/bin/rest_integration.py
+    * In the "Full path" field enter the following path: /usr/local/orca/bin/rest_integration.py.
-    * Enter the Trigger Group Name
+    * Enter the Trigger Group Name.
-    * Select the Orca workflow
+    * Select the Orca workflow.
-    * Select all the triggers in the Triggers section
+    * Select all the triggers in the Triggers section.
-    * Save settings
+    * Save settings.
-* Update local address of SecureChange in the custom.conf file under /usr/local/orca/conf
+* Update local address of SecureChange in the custom.conf file under /usr/local/orca/conf.

 ## License